Skip to Content

 Serving Suggestions

-• Refrigerate Store the leftovers in an airtight container for 3-5 days.
+• Refrigerate: Store leftover brisket in an airtight container in the fridge for 3-4 days.

-• Freeze Let the brisket cool and wrap it in plastic.
-Then, transfer the beef to a freezer-safe container or bag.
-Brisket freezes for 2-3 months.
+• Freeze: Let the brisket cool completely, then wrap it in plastic before transferring it to a freezer-safe container or bag.
+It keeps in the freezer for 2-3 months.

-• Thaw Defrost the frozen brisket in the refrigerator overnight.
+• Thaw: Defrost brisket in the refrigerator overnight for the best results.

 Frequently Asked Questions